Kampala Archdiocese

 Plan your pilgrimage to Uganda.

-Stand on the grounds where the Uganda Martyrs gave their lives for belief.
+Stand on the grounds where the Uganda Martyrs gave their lives for their faith.
 Visit:

 • St. Mary’s Cathedral, Lubaga – the heart of Kampala Archdiocese